By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 402|Page: 1|3 min read

 His reforms were all extraordinary as they show Alexander willingly allowing a new intelligentsia to be formed.
-Alexander was perfectly aware of this possibility but still he persisted and implemented all these reforms.
+Alexander was perfectly aware of this possibility, but still, he persisted and implemented all these reforms.
 The education reforms show Alexander opening himself up to criticism from a new forged class of educated Russians.
-If Alexander had wanted to strengthen to grip on power that much he would not have made such revolutionary reforms that paved the way for new groups of the intelligentsia that would criticize the Tsar’s rule.
+If Alexander had wanted to strengthen his grip on power that much, he would not have made such revolutionary reforms that paved the way for new groups of the intelligentsia that would criticize the Tsar’s rule.

 In conclusion, Alexander II was without a doubt a great reformer.
-His vast reforms, which I have spoken about broke Russia out of a previously archaic system.
+His vast reforms, which I have spoken about, broke Russia out of a previously archaic system.
 Alexander II also took huge risks with these reforms.
-With his education reforms being very liberal he risked coming under fire from the new breed of students that his reforms created, the same was the case with the new breed of lawyers that the legal reforms created.
+With his education reforms being very liberal, he risked coming under fire from the new breed of students that his reforms created; the same was the case with the new breed of lawyers that the legal reforms created.
 This put Alexander’s absolute power at risk, but still, he was brave enough to push through the reforms for the benefit of Russia.
 Alexander II did give the serfs a raw deal in many of his reforms, but he did take the crucial first step in their complete liberation and with it left his mark on Russian society.
+His efforts laid the groundwork for the eventual modernization of Russia and its integration into the broader European framework (Baker, 2017).

-Like any Monarch, Alexander II was not perfect, but his reforms completely changed the face of Russia and it society, mostly for the better.
+Like any monarch, Alexander II was not perfect, but his reforms completely changed the face of Russia and its society, mostly for the better.
+His legacy is one of transformation and risk-taking, aiming to propel Russia into a new era of progress and enlightenment.

 Browse our vast selection of original essay samples, each expertly formatted and styled